-The National Broadband Serviceable Location Fabric is “a common data set of all residential and business locations (or structures) in the U.S. where fixed broadband internet access service is or can be installed.
-Each location in the Fabric is called a Broadband Serviceable Location (BSL), and the definition of a BSL is determined by the FCC.
-The Fabric is the foundational location database that is being used across several government programs, including NTIA’s BEAD, the FCC’s Broadband Data Collection, National Broadband Maps, and more.
-CostQuest is the official contractor and provider of the National Serviceable Location Fabric data.
+The National Broadband Serviceable Location Fabric is “a common dataset of all residential and business locations (or structures) in the U.S. where fixed broadband internet access service is or can be installed.”
+Each location in the Fabric is referred to as a Broadband Serviceable Location (BSL), and the definition of a BSL is established by the FCC.
+The Fabric is the foundational location database used across several government programs, including NTIA’s BEAD, the FCC’s Broadband Data Collection, National Broadband Maps, and others.
+CostQuest is the official contractor and provider of the National Broadband Serviceable Location Fabric data.
+The Fabric data is updated twice a year.

 Click here for more information about the Broadband Serviceable Location Fabric licensing and data use rights.

-Visit the National Broadband Serviceable Location Fabric FAQ for critical information and answers to common questions.
+Visit the Broadband Serviceable Location Fabric FAQ for critical information and answers to common questions about the Fabric for federal programs.

-The data sources that will be used to identify locations (including Broadband Serviceable Locations) listed in the Fabric include a combination of:
+The data sources used to identify Broadband Serviceable Locations and the location information listed in the Fabric include a combination of:

 - Parcels